PINX1: Cancer

 PINX1 is located at 8p23.
-Heterozygosity of this area is frequently lost in tumors including liver, prostate, prostate, colorectal, lung, and head and neck.
+Heterozygosity of this area is frequently lost in tumors including liver, prostate, colorectal, lung, and head and neck.
 Most PINX1 mutant tumors are carcinomas.
 PINX1 expression is significantly reduced in these tumors.
 This significance was shown with HT1080 cells, which increased tumorigenicity with decreased PINX1 expression.
 Over-expression of PINX1 in HT1080 cells did not allow them to form tumors in mice.
 Therefore, PINX1 may be a tumor suppressor.

 PINX1 expression is a predictor of cervical squamous cell carcinoma (CSCC) cells response to cisplatin/paclitaxel chemotherapy.
 High levels of PINX1 correlated to response.
 But the levels of PINX1 were only associated with cytotoxicity of paclitaxel.
 Reduced levels of PINX1 led to increased paclitaxel cytotoxicity.
 “The ability of PINX1 to stabilize the tension between sister kinetochores and maintain the spindle assembly checkpoint was the main reason CSCC cells undergo apoptosis when treated with paclitaxel.”

 Chemoradiotherapy is a standard treatment for advanced esophageal squamous cell carcinoma (ESCC).
 Reduced PINX1 expression did not affect ESCC cells response to 5-fluorouracil and cisplatin, but did increase efficacy of radiation therapy.
 High levels of PINX1 led to reduced cell death due to radiation.
 “PINX1 resistance to radiotherapy (RT) was attributed to PINX1 maintaining telomere stability, reducing ESCC cell death by RT-induced mitosis catastrophe.”
 High levels of PINX1 is a predictor of short disease-specific survival.

 PINX1 levels were found to be reduced in urothelial carcinoma of the bladder (UCB) compared to normal urothelial bladder epithelium.
 “PINX1 levels were inversely correlated with tumor multiplicity, advanced N classification, high proliferation index, and poor survival.”
 Over-expression of PINX1 reduced UCB cell proliferation and G1/S phase arrest.
 Knockdown PINX1 led to increased cell proliferation and accelerated G1/S transition.